amiryeg1/nodejs-lessons/L6-user-authentication/README.md

 www.localhost:3000 or www.localhost:3000/signup

-enter your username and password , the click `submit`
+enter your username and password , then click `sign up`

 you should get a message which says `you signed up successfully`